 According to research, seniors who move to a retirement community live 7-10 years longer.
 Improvement in the quality of life will help slow down cognitive decline while keeping residents healthier and happier.
 You can have peace of mind when there is 24-hour staff available for the safety, care, and support of your loved one.

 When do you know if assisted living is the right choice?
+You might have plenty of questions about assisted living, and we are here for you.
 It is best to think back over the past year if your loved one is having issues with the following:

 - They’ve experienced at least one fall, with or without injury.